JeannetteWBG/Code-poetry.Jeannette/readme.md

 Hood provides illusionary freedom

 Things fall apart; the centre cannot hold;
-Blooms and vines nibble around the edges
+Edges nibbled by both blooms and vines

 Mere anarchy is loosed upon the world,
 Rejoice as the day may dawn